DronetDevDesign/Dronet-DevDesign/README.md

-## Dronet-DevDesign / Full-stack Development & Graphic Design:
+## Dronet-DevDesign / Ron Dronet Portfolio Website:
-Ron Dronet Portfolio Website
+Full-stack Developer & Graphic Designer

 ## Purpose:
 DronetDevDesign offers Full-stack Development and Graphic Design in one place.
-I offer my clients the best of both worlds by not only providing the creative and design to push their brand to new heights, but also seeing projects through to full-stack development from concept to completion.
+I give my clients the best of both worlds by not only providing the creative graphic design to push their brand to new heights, but also seeing projects through to full-stack development from concept to completion.

 <br>
 <div align="left">